B-0-B-B-Y/moo-challenge/README.md

     If no arguments are given, the input file and output file directory and name are populated with default values.

-    Input file default value: input-data.json
+    Input file default value: data/input-data.json
-    Output directory default: .
+    Output directory default: results/
-    Output file name: variants.json
+    Output file name: generated-variants-with-base-data.json

     The following options are available:

     --in        Specify the directory + name of the input data file, e.g. ./home/test/products.json .
-Defaults to ./input-data.json
+Defaults to "data/input-data.json"

     --name      Specify the name of the output JSON file.
 Note that you don't need to add the file extension yourself.
-Defaults to "variants".
+Defaults to "generated-variants-with-base-data".

     --out       Specify the output directory for the JSON file.
-Defaults to the current working directory.
+Defaults to the "results/" directory.

     -h, --help  Print this help menu
 ```